-The Specialist in Education program in educational policy and leadership studies with a subprogram in educational leadership requires 36 s.h. of graduate credit.
+The Specialist in Education program in educational policy and leadership studies with an educational leadership subprogram requires 36 s.h. of graduate credit.
 The program prepares candidates to be superintendents in Iowa or to hold other district-level leadership positions in K-12 school districts.
 It also prepares them for appointments as area education agency chief administrators and for jobs in state or federal departments of education.

 Students seeking superintendent endorsement must have an Iowa administrator license.
 They obtain the superintendent endorsement (State of Iowa endorsement 171) upon completing the required Ed.S. course work and at least three years of principal experience.

 Applicants must meet the admission requirements of the Graduate College and of the educational leadership program.
 Required application materials include transcripts, official Graduate Record Examination (GRE) General Test scores, three letters of recommendation, and a personal statement of career goals.
 Admission is based on grade-point average and GRE scores, promise for scholarly and professional growth, and recommendations.
 Application deadline for fall semester is July 1; for spring semester, December 1; and for summer session, April 30.
 Complete applications are reviewed as they are received.

-The Specialist in Education program in educational policy and leadership studies with a subprogram in school curriculum and assessment policy requires 36 s.h. of graduate credit beyond the master's degree (required credit may vary depending on a student's academic background, experiences, needs, and interests).
+The Specialist in Education program in educational policy and leadership studies with a school curriculum and assessment policy subprogram requires 36 s.h. of graduate credit beyond the master's degree (required credit may vary depending on a student's academic background, experiences, needs, and interests).

 The interdisciplinary program trains graduate students to become school leaders who know how to use assessment information for accountability purposes and curriculum evaluation.

 The program offers concentrations in policy, measurement and statistics, and curriculum and draws on course work from across the College of Education.
 Graduates are qualified to serve as educational leaders in the areas of school policy, assessment, and curriculum at federal, state, and district levels.